Unboxed-Software/solana-course/content/solana-nft.md

 ### 8. Enable Gatekeeper

-Now that we have our Candy Machine UI working, lets update our Candy Machine to enable gatekeeper.
+Now that we have our Candy Machine UI working, let's update our Candy Machine to enable gatekeeper.

 Open the `.config.json` file and update the `gatekeeper` field to enable captcha: